ivory-tower-private-power/sirup/README.md

+# sirup: simple IP rotation using python

+A wrapper around the openvpn CLI to rotate the IP address in python programs.

 ## Badges

 (Customize these badges with your own links, and check https://shields.io/ or https://badgen.net/ to see which other badges are available.)